The Edmonton section of the ACC has made arrangements for its members to earn their turns Monday nights at Sunridge Ski Area

 Registration is open for WOI with payment to be accepted soon.
 This course/skills weekend is meant for people who have never swung an ice axe or kicked a crampon into ice but would like to try.
 All beginners are encouraged to come try out ice climbing!

 “Winter on Ice Plus” (WOI+) is a new mentorship program designed for ice climbers who have had some beginner training and want to make the transition to more challenging ice and mixed climbing routes.
 Most importantly, this program is intended for those that are keen to be on the "sharp end" of both climbing routes and coordinating trips with the ACC.
-You must have previous ice climbing experience and a strong desire to further develop your climbing.

 The Alpine Club of Canada – Edmonton Section is made up of mountain-minded individuals, who come together to share their unique strengths, knowledge and experience.
 It would not be the vibrant and resilient organization of 100+ years without the resourcefulness of members who also volunteer their time and energy.

 Launching this fall is MTN - the Edmonton Section's very own publication on mountain culture in the Edmonton region.
 A small, dedicated team is working hard to prepare this fall's edition of the magazine, and they need your articles!

 If you are passionate about creating a community out of our club by engaging current members more and attracting new mountain-friendly individuals and families we need you on the Section Executive Team!

 The nominations are officially in for our four open board positions!
 As a reminder, the positions we are looking to fill are Treasurer, Social Chair, FUBAR (Urban Activities) Chair and Communications & Membership Chair.

 Join us for our AGM - each current board member will give you a short report on their activity over the past year and have time to answer any questions the membership may have.